Terracotta Object | Lena Ochkalova

 Entry and the initial selection of work will be by digital online application form and supporting hard copy photographic image supplied to Refinery ArtSpace for selection purposes.
 You must submit a digital application and send hard copy images to submit.
 Both digital and hard copy applications must be recieved by Friday 21st August 2026 by 5 PM.Images should portray the work in its best light for selection purposes, feel free to include close-up images to show work details as appropriate.
 Please ensure that your name and the title of the work are clearly marked on the back of the photograph.
 Please note that hard copy photographs should be no larger than A4 size and will not be returned.
 Optional descriptors of the entered work should accompany your photograph(s).

 Photographs of entries should be delivered to PO Box 566 Nelson.
-7040, and MUST arrive by Friday August 21st as we are moving from our 114 Hardy st venue.
+7040, and MUST arrive by Friday August 21st as we are moving from our 114 Hardy St venue.

 Entrants will be advised of the outcome of the initial selection process by Friday 28th August. -

-All selected work is to arrive at the new Arts Hub (formerly Refinery ArtSpace), 114 Halifax St, Nelson, by Friday 11th September 5pm.
+All selected work is to arrive at the new Arts Hub (formerly Refinery ArtSpace), Miller’s Acre Nelson, by Friday 11th September 5pm.
 Award recipients will be chosen by a judging panel whose decision will be final.
 No correspondence will be entered into regarding the judging outcomes.
 In the event of any short-listed entries not being included in the final showcase, artists will be notified of this prior to the exhibition opening on 3rd October and their exhibition fee will be returned.
 (Will we cover this return postage)

 Work must arrive ready for hanging or placing, with instructions and inclusion of any extra fittings/ requirements if unusual.
 Please be aware that it may not be possible to cater to any specific lighting requests due to constraints of the gallery layout, however all efforts will be made to install selected works to their best advantage.
 All packaging and hanging materials must be clearly named for use when returning work as appropriate.
 Ensure packaging is appropriate to allow for this.